clux/facemaulers/irae.md

 ## Goals
 Wants to grab the diamond in the tower arcane after getting Yeenoghu to destroy the defenses and cause a weakening in its defenses.
 Then can become powerful enough to cast high level spells.

 Will then want to raid Waterdeep of its most powerful artifacts.
-By sending Baphomet down.
+By sending Demogorgon down.
+If that fails.
+Baphomet is next (with whatever mages survived).

 But needs to keep Halos under her control to steer the Demon Lords, they are fickle.